-When I see that sign, I pay thirty Cordova’s to climb a narrow circular staircase to the highest points in the Tower and snap photos of Granada from the sky.
+When I see that sign, I pay thirty Cordova’s to climb a narrow circular staircase to the highest points in the Tower and snap photos of Granada from the church’s upper windows.

-The climb is steep but there are wrought iron bars to hold to as I wind my way up.This morning there is only one person in the Tower, besides me.
-When he comes down I find a nook, on my way up, and let him barrel past..
+The stairs are steep but there are wrought iron bars to hold to as I wind my way up.This morning there is only one person in the Tower, besides me.
+When he comes down I find a nook, still on my way up, and let him barrel past..

-At the top of the spire the city opens and below me are red tiled roofs, spires of other churches, grids of streets leading to and from the District of the Tourists.
+At the top of the spire the city opens up as far as I can see and below me are red tiled roofs, spires of other churches, grids of streets leading to and from the District of the Tourists.
 As you move away from the Historical District, Granada becomes a different city.
-In the Tourist districts, you find the emphasis on food, entertainment, places to sight see, museums, education, history.
-Outside the Tourist District, the residents minds and bodies lean to commerce and community.
+In the Tourist districts, you find an emphasis on food, entertainment, places to sight see, museums, education, history.
+Outside the Tourist District, the residents are all about commerce and community.

 At the bottom of this staircase, mounted on a wall, is a sign that says ” Do Not Ring the Bell. ”